 Alcohol abuse and its link to sexual assault

 Very conservative numbers around the estimation of sexual assault cases related to alcohol abuse are frightening.
 A study by the World Health Organisation in 2012 revealed that 65% of women in South Africa had experienced spousal abuse and that their partners always or sometimes used alcohol before the assault.
-An estimation on the figures of SA partner abuse revealed that one out of every six women in South Africa is regularly assaulted by her partner.
-Alcohol plays a role in almost 50 percent of these domestic violence cases, and in some of the cases, the men involved also abuse the children living with the woman.
+An estimation of the figures of SA partner abuse revealed that one out of every six women in South Africa is regularly assaulted by her partner.
+Alcohol plays a role in almost 50 per cent of these domestic violence cases, and in some of the cases, the men involved also abuse the children living with the woman.

 Alcohol contributes to sexual assault in a number of ways.
 Sometimes it even exacerbates existing risk factors.
 Thoughts on the way alcohol affect sexual and aggressive behaviour, the many stereotypes about women who drink and the effect alcohol has on a person’s cognitive and motor skills contribute to alcohol-involved sexual assault.